Mitzingdash/Mitzings-FOOD-Mod/README.md

-The mod (in the current state) adds 2 new food sources called "Escape Plan" and "Flight Plan" The items have their own individual upsides and downsides
+The mod (in the current state) adds 3 new food sources called "Escape Plan", "Fight Plan" and "Flight Plan" The items have their own individual upsides and downsides

 Meaning you can escape any scenario.
 Unless your in a hole.
 Then god help you